Battle of Visakhapatnam: Background

 In the aftermath of the engagement, Linois returned to Batavia and then to Île de France, arriving on 2 April.
 There he was criticised by the governor, General Charles Decaen, who wrote a letter to Napoleon complaining of Linois's conduct at the Battle of Pulo Aura.
 In mid-June 1804, Linois departed Île de France with Marengo and the frigates Atalante under Captain Camille-Charles-Alexis Gaudin-Beauchène and Sémillante under Captain Léonard-Bernard Motard, cruising off Madagascar in stormy weather before sailing to the coast of Ceylon.
 He enjoyed some success against individual merchant vessels, and gradually moved northwards during the late summer.
 The squadron passed Madras 60 nmi off the coast to avoid encountering Rainier's squadron and raided along the Coastal Andhra region, visiting Masulipatam and Coasanguay.
-On 14 September 1804 off Masulipatam, Linois captured a country ship and learned from the crew that a small convoy was anchored at Vizagapatam to the north.
+On 14 September 1804 off Masulipatam, Linois captured a country ship and learned from the crew that a small convoy was anchored at Visakhapatnam to the north.
 The convoy was reported to consist of two East Indiamen with the 36-gun frigate HMS Wilhelmina, a former Dutch vessel captured in 1798, as their escort.
-Linois immediately sailed for Vizagapatam, expecting an easy victory over the convoy.
+Linois immediately sailed for Visakhapatnam, expecting an easy victory over the convoy.